kgroveshok/z80-homebrew/DEV-DIARY.md

 * TODO Add block/id count for auto load to show where it is looking

+* TODO Could I use frame buffers for cli line storage which would mean they are available for use by code if needed?
+Would then free up some memory.

 * TODO Add stack and malloc guard vectors plus code to enable and disable then in config and cli